wolfoxonly/dake/test/functional/README.md

 #### Comptool

-- Comptool is a Testing framework for writing tests that compare the block/tx acceptance behavior of a Dealtokend against 1 or more other Dealtokend instances.
-It should not be used to write static tests with known outcomes, since that type of test is easier to write and maintain using the standard DealtokenTestFramework.
+- Comptool is a Testing framework for writing tests that compare the block/tx acceptance behavior of a DakeCoind against 1 or more other DakeCoind instances.
+It should not be used to write static tests with known outcomes, since that type of test is easier to write and maintain using the standard DakeCoinTestFramework.

 - Set the `num_nodes` variable (defined in `ComparisonTestFramework`) to start up 1 or more nodes.
-If using 1 node, then `--testbinary` can be used as a command line option to change the Dealtokend binary used by the test.
-If using 2 or more nodes, then `--refbinary` can be optionally used to change the Dealtokend that will be used on nodes 2 and up.
+If using 1 node, then `--testbinary` can be used as a command line option to change the DakeCoind binary used by the test.
+If using 2 or more nodes, then `--refbinary` can be optionally used to change the DakeCoind that will be used on nodes 2 and up.

 - Implement a (generator) function called `get_tests()` which yields `TestInstance`s.